Guide to this Handbook

 - Numeracy skills sufficient to perform basic operations (addition, subtraction, multiplication and division) using a calculator.

 - Digital literacy sufficient to access and browse the internet, log into a website, watching videos and read text online.

 If you do not have some or all these skills, you may be eligible for Foundation Skills training.
 This will be discussed with you at your Pre-Training Review.

 Online Service Standards

 Certain parts of the course are undertaken online so, as part of your Pre-Training Review, we will assess your digital and online literacy.
 We will endeavor to provide reasonable adjustment to students who, for various reasons, may not be able to complete online elements of the course.
-Please refer to our Online Service Standards as outlined on our website, which outlines support, learning and assessment requirements.
+Please refer to our Online Service Standards as outlined in the following sections, which detail support, learning and assessment requirements.